Particular/docs.particular.net/tutorials/intro-to-nservicebus/1-getting-started/tutorial.md

 First, let's create a basic solution and include the dependencies we need.

  1. In Visual Studio, create a new project and select the **Console Application** project type.
  1. Be sure to select the correct .NET Framework version from the dropdown at the top of the dialog.
-You'll want at least .NET Framework 4.6.1 for access to the convenient `Task.CopmletedTask` API.
+You'll want at least .NET Framework 4.6.1 for access to the convenient `Task.CompletedTask` API.
  1. Set the project name to **ClientUI**.
  1. Set the solution name to **RetailDemo**.